Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Offline Experiments

 \subsection{Experiment Setup}

 Most prior work on recommendation and retrieval evaluates model performance on generalization to new items per user.
-Instead, similar to recent work~\citep{LiangKHJ18_VAE4RecSys, CenZZZYT20_ComiRec}, we assess model performance on a more challenging measure: its ability to generalize to new users.
-We split users into disjoint subsets: \textit{training users} ($\mathcal{U}^{\text{train}}$), \textit{validation users} ($\mathcal{U}^{\text{val}}$), and \textit{test users} ($\mathcal{U}^{\text{test}}$) at a ratio of 8:1:1.
-We treat the last 20\% of a user's full interaction sequence as a \textit{holdout set} for evaluation, and the first 80\% as a \textit{history set} used to fit the model.
-We set the history length thresholds for the three datasets to 175, 60, and 160, respectively.
-These values correspond to the average number of user interactions in each dataset.

-For the item embedding pre-training phase, we train the recommendation backbones using the \textit{history set} of all training users and tune the parameters based on the performance on the \textit{holdout set} for validation users.
-The maximum training iteration is set to 100,000.
-An early stopping strategy is used if performance on the validation set does not improve for 50 successive iterations.
-For GPR parameter tuning, we fit the \textit{history set} of all training users and validation users to the GP regressor to learn their user representations, then tune the parameters (i.e., kernel $k$ and variance $\sigma$) using the \textit{holdout set}.
-For a fair comparison across all methods, we report measurements on the \textit{holdout set} for all test users.
+Instead, similar to recent work~\citep{LiangKHJ18_VAE4RecSys, CenZZZYT20_ComiRec}, we assess model performance on the ability to generalize to new users.
+We split users into disjoint subsets: \textit{training users} ($\mathcal{U}^{\text{train}}$), \textit{validation users} ($\mathcal{U}^{\text{val}}$), and \textit{test users} ($\mathcal{U}^{\text{test}}$) in a ratio of 8:1:1.
+The last 20\% of each user's interaction sequence is treated as a \textit{holdout set} for evaluation, and the first 80\% as a \textit{history set} for fitting the GPR model.
+We cap history length to 60, 160, and 100 for the three datasets, aligning with their average user interactions.
+For item embedding pre-training, we train the recommendation backbones using the \textit{history set} of all training users and tune parameters based on the performance on the \textit{holdout set} for validation users (details in Appendix~\ref{sec:necessity_aux_loss}).
+Training is capped at 100,000 iterations with early stopping if validation performance does not improve for 50 successive iterations.
+We tune GPR hyperparameters by fitting the GP regressor to the \textit{history set} of all training and validation users, then using the \textit{holdout set} to fine-tune parameters (kernel and standard deviation).
+Metrics are reported on the holdout set for all test users (see Appendix~\ref{sec:hyper_sense} for hyperparameter sensitivity).